What is a DBS check?

 If a match is made with a group of guests, and that group contains both children and adult(s) in need of additional support, an Enhanced DBS including both the children’s barred list and adult barred list checks may be required.

-In all other cases, including where there is a family relationships between the sponsor and guest(s), a basic DBS check is required on all members of the sponsor household who are aged 16 years and above.
+In all other cases, including where there are family relationships between the sponsor and guest(s), a basic DBS check is required on all members of the sponsor household who are aged 16 years and above.

 How to apply for a DBS check